CDCgov/phdi-azure/docs/execution-guide.md

 ## How to Use: Run an Hl7v2 vaccination message through the pipeline
 ### Example: VXU Sample Message
-The `sample-data/` directory contains some dummy unsoliciated vaccination record update (VXU) messages that can be used to test the success and failure modes of the ingestion pipeline.
+The `sample-data/` directory contains dummy unsoliciated vaccination record update (VXU) messages that can be used to test the success and failure modes of the ingestion pipeline.
 To start, let's use `VXU_single_messy_demo.hl7` file that has a single VXU message.
 The Patient Identifier Segment (PID) of this message (shown below) contains some dirty data:
 1. The patient's name is mixed case and contains a numeric character.
 2. The patient's phone number is not in a standard format.
 3. The patient's address is non-standard and has not been geocoded.